xgaia/xgaia.github.io/_site/askomics/jobim/2019/README.md

 --

-AskOmics is a web software for data integration and query using semantic web
+AskOmics is a web software for data integration (references data and project specific data) and query using semantic web

 - Convert multiple data format into rdf triples, and store them into a triplestore